bitcoinops/bitcoinops.github.io/_topics/en/multipath-payments.md

   - title: New paper analyzes benefit of multipath payments on routing success
     url: /en/newsletters/2021/03/31/#paper-on-probabilistic-path-selection

-  - title: "LND #5108 adds support for spontaneous multipath payments using AMP"
-    url: /en/newsletters/2021/04/14/#lnd-5108

   - title: "Rust-Lightning #893 requires payment secrets to prevent multipath probing"
     url: /en/newsletters/2021/05/05/#rust-lightning-893

-  - title: "LND #5159 adds support for making spontaneous AMPs"
-    url: /en/newsletters/2021/05/05/#lnd-5159

   - title: Electrum 4.1.0 adds support for multipath payments
     url: /en/newsletters/2021/05/19/#electrum-4-1-0-enhances-lightning-features

-  - title: "LND #5253 adds support for Atomic Multipath Payment (AMP) invoices"
-    url: /en/newsletters/2021/05/19/#lnd-5253

-  - title: "LND #5336 adds the ability for users to reuse AMP invoices non-interactively"
-    url: /en/newsletters/2021/06/09/#lnd-5336

-  - title: "LND 0.13.0-beta allows receiving and sending payments using AMP"
-    url: /en/newsletters/2021/06/23/#lnd-0-13-0-beta

 ## Optional.
 Same format as "primary_sources" above
-# see_also:
+see_also:
-#   - title:
+  - title: Atomic Multipath Payments (AMPs)
-#     link:
+    link: topic amp
 ---
+Although proposed after atomic multipath payments ([AMP][topic amp]), simplified multipath payments required fewer changes to the LN protocol to implement and preserved the ability for spenders to receive a cryptographic proof of payment, so they were the first to be deployed on the production network.

+The main downside of simplified multipath payments when using [HTLCs][topic htlc] is that third-parties who see multiple payments all using the same hash can infer that they're part of a larger true payment.

-Smaller payments are more likely to succeed in general, and allowing a payment to be split allows the spender to use almost all of their funds at once no matter how many channels those funds are split across.
-There are two basic multipath proposals:
+Both AMP and SMP allow splitting higher value HTLCs into multiple lower value HTLCs that are more likely to individually succeed, so a spender with sufficient liquidity can use almost all of their funds at once no matter how many channels those funds are split across.

-- *Atomic Multipath Payments (AMP)*, sometimes called *Original AMP* or *OG AMP*, which allows a spender to pay multiple hashes all derived from the same preimage---a preimage the receiver can only reconstruct if they receive a sufficient number of shares.
-This only allows the receiver to accept a payment if they receive all of the individual parts.
-Each share using a different hash adds privacy by preventing the separate payments from being automatically correlated with each other by a third party.
-The proposal's downside is that the spender selects all the preimages, so knowledge of the preimage doesn't provide cryptographic proof that they actually paid the receiver.

-- *Base-AMP* which simply sends multiple payments all using to the same hash and assumes the receiver will wait until the full amount is received before claiming the payment (releasing the hash preimage and allowing generation of a provable receipt).
-It's also possible for third-parties who see multiple payments using the same hash to assume they're part of the same true payment.

 {% include references.md %}